gr8willi35/DSI_CS3/README.md

 ![Data_proportions](https://user-images.githubusercontent.com/25779351/116435335-db78c400-a810-11eb-8fce-1703b87faa24.png)

+### Model Building

 Next step in the process was to build a basic model.
-I performed a train-test-split (75% training data), and I chose to use the scikit learn random forest for my model.
-Using the default parameters I was able achieve an accuracy of 84%.
+I performed a train-test-split to seperate my data into a training set and a test set, and I chose to use the ensemble method random forest from scikit learn for my model.
+I chose a TF*IDF Using the default parameters I was able achieve an accuracy of 84%.

 The most most important words are displayed in the following figure.